Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 ### Register AppInitializer

 Next, you'll need to register your app initializer class in the `appSettings` section of your WCF project's `Web.config` file.
-You should register it under the key `xomfwk:AppInitializer`, and use a fully qualified type name with the assembly name, as follows.
+You should register it under the key `xomfwk:AppInitializer` and use a fully qualified type name with the assembly name, as follows.

 ```xml title="Web.config"
 <appSettings>